Resources & Services

 1) Develop an understanding of foundational terminology and concepts, become aware of issues that currently impact the LGBTQ community, learn about resources for the LGBTQ community, and reflect on ways to increase LGBTQ inclusive practices in your campus role and daily life.

 2) Apply the knowledge you learned in Part 1!
 Develop skills you can utilize to support students who are exploring their sexual orientation and/or gender identity, looking for community, and are in crisis.
 We will review the resources you learned in part one and engage in case scenarios to best prepare you to support students and make appropriate referrals.

 The next LGBTQ Ally Training will be held on Monday, October 23, 2023 from 9am - 12pm via Zoom.
 Registrants will receive an email confirmation with a unique zoom link to attend the training prior to our meeting date.

 Peer Educated Workshops

-The LGBT Queer Resource Center offers four, hour-long, peer facilitated workshops dedicated to educating fellow students on:
+The LGBT Queer Resource Center offers multiple peer facilitated workshops dedicated to educating the CSUF community on:

 - Sexual/Romantic Orientation & Attraction

-If you are affiliated with a CSUF student organization/club and are interested in bringing a workshop to your meetings, please submit your request below.
-For individuals not associated with an organization, please attend one of our scheduled workshops throughout the semester.
-Our next scheduled workshop is: TBD.
+If you are affiliated with a CSUF student organization/club or Department and are interested in bringing a workshop to your meetings, please contact us at firstname.lastname@example.org.

 Queer Peers Mentoring PRogram